zachary-peterson/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

-    Acessibility on the web is not only a standard, but also a legal requirement.
+    Accessibility on the web is not only a standard, but also a legal requirement.
 Best practice is using semantic HTML to allow for screen readers to access the content and give the user a comprable experience.
-Giving alt descriptions on images, wider click margins and making sure all tabs are acessible no matter the way the software is being accessed.
+Giving alt descriptions on images, wider click margins and making sure all tabs are accessible no matter the way the software is being accessed.

 2. Talk about 3 different things you can do to ensure your website is accessible.

     Descriptive alt tags that explain exactly what is being displayed on images.
     Wider click margins.
     Semantic HTML that follows a logical flow of the web page.
+    Check your DEV tools in Chrome and run the Lighthouse accessibility check.

 3. How would you explain the concept of a variable to someone new to programming?